 If you don’t travel very frequently, the Delta Skymiles American Express Gold Card is free the first year and just $95 each year after.
 They give a 40,000 point bonus after you charge just $1,000, so this is a great card.
 You’ll typically need around 25,000+ miles for free domestic flights.
 There are other perks to having the Delta SkyMiles AMEX Gold Card, like free checked bags on Delta flights.

-Have questions about Tarpon Springs or planning your Florida vacation?
+Have questions on planning your Florida vacation?
 Email me at email@example.com if you need assistance!
 You may also want to read my articles on Great Day Trips from Tampa and Alternative Orlando Gems You Don’t Read About.